Enoch White Clark: Biography

 In 1849, Enoch's oldest son, Edward White Clark, became a member of the firm.
 That same year, Cooke was made a partner.
 (Cooke retired from the firm in 1854, and went on to help to sell the bonds that financed the U.S. Civil War and push the cash-strapped American government to form a true national currency.)

 Enoch Clark "withdrew from the really active management" of his firm in 1850.
 He died on August 4, 1856, of nicotine poisoning.

 Family

 Enoch W. Clark was the patriarch of a family that gained much prominence in Philadelphia and national affairs.
 He married Sarah Crawford Dodge.
 Together they had at least four sons and three daughters:

-1 Edward White Clark (1828–1904).
-Edward married Mary Todhunter Sill (1835–1908) on July 18, 1855.
-They had six children:

-1.1 Edward Walter Clark II (1858–1946), commodore of the Philadelphia Corinthian Yacht Club and senior partner in E.W.
-Clark & Co.
-He married Lydia Jane Clark.
-They had at least one child:

-1.1.1 Edward Walter Clark III (1885–1939), who won golf's Presidents Cup (Harvard) in 1908.

-1.2 Clarence Munroe Clark (1859–1937), U.S. tennis doubles champion, partner in E.W.
-Clark & Co.
-Married the sister of Frederick Winslow Taylor.

-1.3 Joseph Sill Clark, Sr. (1861–1956), U.S. tennis champion.
-He married Kate Richmond Avery, sister-in-law to the inventor of Tabasco sauce, on November 26, 1896, on Avery Island, Louisiana.
-In 2002, Mrs. Clark's will bequeathed at least $1,671,149.67 to Harvard University.
-They had two sons:

-1.3.1 Joseph Sill Clark, Jr. (1901–1990), mayor of Philadelphia and a U.S. Senator from Pennsylvania.
-Clark Jr.'s children included: